Miami Truck Accident Attorneys

 If a passenger vehicle is hit by a commercial truck, the driver and any passengers in that car are almost certain to be badly injured, if not killed.
 It’s not uncommon for many vehicles to be swept up in a crash if a trucker loses control of his rig and it jackknifes, or the trailer careens across several lanes of highway.

-Large commercial trucks are particularly destructive when involved in crashes because of their size and weight.
+Large commercial trucks are particularly destructive when involved in car crashes in Miami because of their size and weight.
 These vehicles weigh more than 10,000 pounds and can carry up to 88,000 pounds of cargo in Florida.
 In the impact between a large, heavily loaded truck moving at 70 mph or more and a passenger vehicle, the likely results are easily understood.

 Commercial trucks are also taller than passenger cars, which can add to the destruction in a wreck.
 Truck bumpers that sit higher can smash through windshields and side windows of cars and small trucks.
 The height of trailers can lead to “underride,” in which the lower portion of a car slides under the trailer and the passenger compartment is smashed or sheered by the trailer structure.
 And because the center of gravity on a large truck is higher, they are more likely to be involved in rollover crashes, which can spill cargo and lead to additional wreckage.